PostgreSQL Length + 12 Examples

 Although PostgreSQL is quite flexible when dealing with TRUE and FALSE values.
 PostgreSQL uses one byte to store a boolean value in the database.
 The BOOLEAN can be abbreviated as BOOL.

-We have to note that the leading or trailing whitespace does not matter and all the constant values except for true and false must be enclosed in single quotes.
+We must note that leading or trailing whitespace does not matter, and all constant values except for true and false must be enclosed in single quotes.

 Let’s understand this concept with the help of an example.
-Suppose we have a table item_availability with its value in boolean in values.
+Suppose we have a table item_availability with a boolean value in its values.
 Now we will calculate its length.
-Firstly we will understand the syntax.
+Firstly, we will understand the syntax.

 select count(*), count(column name with boolean values) from table_name;

 Now let’s understand the query.
-In the below query, available is the column name with boolean values and item_availability is the table name.
+In the query below, ‘available’ is the column name with boolean values, and ‘item_availability’ is the table name.

 select count(*), count(available) from item_availability;